 Early February, I signed my father up for a blog.
 I suggested he write occasionally, as an exercise.
 Since then, he’s written 90 blogs, more than me, Steve, and Suzanne have managed to write in three years at FoodVibe.
 The topics are wide-ranging, the achievement impressive: my father has never practiced writing before.
 Now, suddenly, he has a 700-800 word-a-day habit.
-I suspect his diligence is part compulsion: my father, like me, assumes plenty of addictions.
+I suspect his diligence is part compulsion.
+My father, like me, has an addictive personality.
 But I also suspect his diligence is just that, too: diligence.

 The Addiction-Diligence Paradigm motivates most aspects of my father’s life.
-Take his business career.
-My wife, Karen, and I worked for him in 2000.
+My wife, Karen, and I worked for my father's consulting company, Source One Management Services, in 2000.
 (An insight into my father’s ethics: I was his lowest-paid employee; Karen made a 35% higher salary.)
-Our most cherished image from that time was my father in his office, his feet up on his desk, playing on-line chess.
-He was clearly addicted.
-(As he had been addicted to Dr. Mario years before.)
-He played sometimes for six or eight consecutive hours, as his thirty or so employees moved in and out of his office, fielding calls and questions.
+Our most cherished image from that time: My father in his office, his feet up on his desk, playing on-line chess.
+He played for six or eight consecutive hours, as employees moved in and out of his office, fielding calls and questions.

-My father has always been an advocate of results: it's not the time you spend actually working, he likes to say, but the effect your work produces.
-During his business career, my father seemed to be able to create profitable results in minimal time.
-Often, he performed a week's worth of work in ten minutes; he spent the remaining thirty-nine hours and fifty minutes playing chess.
-Still, his early diligence had made his last business successful, a business he had started only seven years before, with two partners, in the front porch of our house in Gwynedd, PA.
+My father has always been an advocate of results: It's not the time you spend working, he likes to say, but the effect your work produces.
+During his business career, my father created profitable results in minimal time.
+Often, he performed a week's worth of work in ten minutes--and spent the remaining thirty-nine hours and fifty minutes playing chess.
+Still, his early diligence had made Source One, a business he had started only seven years before, with two partners, in the front porch of our house in Gwynedd, PA, successful.

 Karen and I left the business in early 2001 to live in Barcelona.
 My father sold his share a few months later.
 Now, eight years later, he lives in Brigantine, NJ, with his wife (my stepmother) Phylis.
 He spends sometimes ten or more hours a day watching tv, blogging, and playing internet poker.

 I think about my father's current lifestyle whenever I find myself feeling lackluster.
-What does it mean to have a productive day.
 When I’m not working, I try to write all day.
 It’s hard, though.
 Some days I feel titanic.
-Some days I feel utterly defeated.
+Some days I feel defeated.
 I look at my novel, think: It’s terrible; what’s the point?

-When I was younger, in my late twenties, writing another novel, feeling like I might quit writing altogether, I wrote my uncle, a poet, a letter offering the same complaint.
+When I was younger, in my late twenties, writing another novel, feeling like I might quit writing altogether, I wrote my uncle Dean a letter offering the same complaint.

 My novel is terrible, I wrote.
 What’s the point?